mishraprayash/Implementation-of-Web-Attack-Detection-and-Classification-System-Using-LSTM-and-BERT/README.md

 For the most lazy people, you can create virtual enviroment, install dependencies and run the server all together using a single script.
 But before that, make sure you have configured your database server.
 Here, I am using MySQL database.

-If you are testing locally, you need to run the database server.
-If your database is hosted on a remote server, you can update the DATABASE_URL from config.py.
+If you are testing locally, make sure to run your local database server.
+If your database is hosted on a remote server, you can update the DATABASE_URL in config.py.

 [Refer here](#bash-automation) for bash script.